PaulTomchik/SettingUpSpark/Setting-Up-A-VirtualBox-Spark-Cluster.md

   3. Name the server *master*.
   4. 'Enter' through the defaults.
   5. Set username to *spark* and pick a password.
-  6. 'Enter' through the defaults.
+  6. 'Enter' through the defaults until you reach *Partition disks*.
+(The screen may go blank for a while during one stage.)
-  7. Confirm disk partitioning.
+    1. Select yes.
   8. Choose no automatic updates.
 (Run `sudo apt-get update; sudo apt-get -y upgrade;` to update.)
   9. In the *Software Selection* menu, select
     1. Basic Ubuntu Server
     2. OpenSSH Server
-  10. 'Enter' through the defaults until prompt to restart the system.
+  10. 'Enter' through the defaults until you reach *Finish the installation*.
   11. Click 'Devices' on the VirtualBox window.
     1. Eject the virtual CD.
 (May need to 'force unmount.')
   12. Restart the machine
 5. Log in and run:
-  1. `apt-get update; apt-get install -y git openjdk-7-jdk;`
+  1. `sudo apt-get update; sudo apt-get install -y git openjdk-7-jdk;`
   2. `git clone https://github.com/PaulTomchik/SettingUpSpark.git`
   3. `cd SettingUpSpark`
   4. `chmod +x ConfigureMaster.sh ConfigureNetworkInterfaces.sh ConfigureSlave1.sh ConfigureSlave2.sh CreateSSHKey.sh InstallSpark.sh`